MrSkull19/Feedback-Tablet/README.md

 # Feedback-Tablet

-The GUI interface for a feedback table, part of a whole ecosistem complete with a database and a website to show the ratings.
+The GUI interface code for a feedback tablet, the whole project including an independent wifi network, complete with a database and a website to show the ratings.
+The project involved the use of a Raspberry Pi, MQTT Broker, Flask API, NodeJS, and ReactJS.